manvisinha/DegenToken/README.md

     }
   }

-In order to deploy this contract onto the avalanche fuji testnet, try running this command:
+To deploy this contract on the Avalanche Fuji Testnet, you can use the following command:

-    npx hardhat run/scripts/deploy.js --network fuji In order to verify the contract address , try running this command:
+    npx hardhat run/scripts/deploy.js --network fuji To verify the contract address, execute the following command:

     npx hardhat verify {address} --network fuji